Pat Benatar Concert

 Well, last night was the Pat Benatar concert in Ft.
 Worth.
 Going there, I was stressed out for two reasons.
 One, I didn’t know where exactly I was going, since I’d never actually been to Billy Bob’s before.
 Two, we were running late, and since we were on the backstage list to meet Pat, I was told that under no circumstances should I be late.
 People who know me will recognize that mood of mine, probably. :) Anyway, we ended up getting there with about 15 minutes to spare, and hung around outside the venue.
 After a bit talking with the other folks on the Meet & Greet list, we went into Billy Bob’s and made our way towards the side of the stage towards the back.
 After another period standing around, we got to head inside what I presume to be a “green room” of sorts.
 While we were waiting for Pat to come out, I saw Neil Geraldo walk by, and boy does this man have some tattoos.
 It appeared that most of his arms are covered by them, and there were rather a lot elsewhere, since all he was wearing was a pair of speedos. :)

 Anyway, Pat eventually came out, and I’ll be saying what I’m sure a lot of other folks have said who have met her face to face.
 She’s short!
 She’s apparently 5 foot and .5 of an inch.
 My wife is 5’2″, and I’m 6′ even, and you can see this in the picture below.
 Anyway, we had very little time to spend with Pat – originally we were told we could get autographs, but that was discarded, and we got maybe a total of 30 seconds with Pat, including the time it took to take the picture.
 That’s fine for me, it’s not like I was expecting to strike up a friendship or something, but I did get to say one line, which was “Thanks for Innamorata – it’s brilliant”, to which Pat’s eyes lit up and she said “Why thank you – that was very nice of you to say” (or something, I forget the EXACT words, but that’s essentially what she said).
 We took the picture (which had Pat’s hand around my waist – Woohoo!), and then we were escorted out of the backstage area.
 Very short, but very fun – especially considering I didn’t have to pay anything for that, it was most nice to meet Pat Benatar, since I’ve been listening to her for ages.
 Thanks to Joe Cross for getting my wife and I backstage.
-Here’s the picture of myself and Lynn with Pat Benatar last night. :)
+You can see the pic of my wife and I meeting Pat here.

 Now, about the concert…